conconman123/Rest-Rant/README.md

 # User Stories

-As a perso who often eats out I need an easy way to read reviews of restaurants so I can decide where to eat.
+As a person who often eats out I need an easy way to read reviews of restaurants so I can decide where to eat.

 # Database